VancityGunny/EpicGameTakehome/README.md

 Run the docker image you just created.

-use any means to test the api at "localhost:8080/findContinentNeighbors/CA,US" GET endpoint (I'm using postman)
+use any means to test the api at "localhost:8080/findContinentNeighbors/CA,US" GET endpoint (I'm using postman) you can pass country code separate by comma at the end of the url

 ![image](https://user-images.githubusercontent.com/42483943/208231572-bd59f719-73fe-4fe7-a91b-8c7d05316677.png)

+For request rate limit, It'll depend on where to host this, I'll use API Management from Azure or other cloud provider that this will be running off of.